DCAN-Labs/cdni-brain/docs/pipelines.md

     * `--participant-label \` : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)

     * `--age-months \`: used to specify the age in months of the participant that is being processed.
-(NOTE: this option is planned to be made deprecated; the recommended method to specify age is with a BIDS sessions or participants file: https://nibabies.readthedocs.io/en/latest/usage.html#participant-ages)
+(NOTE: this option is planned to be made deprecated; the recommended method to specify age is with a[ BIDS sessions or participants file](https://nibabies.readthedocs.io/en/latest/usage.html#participant-ages))

     * `--session-id \`: when running a subject with multiple sessions, need to specify which session is being processed as well as the age